JustinPringle/ENCV3FA-BL/_episodes/02-Helicopter-on-mars.md

 {: .challenge}

 >## Challenge
-> What is optimal operating AOA for the large Re and for the smaller Re?
+> What is the optimal operating AOA for the large Re and for the smaller Re?
 > > ## Solution
 > > - Large = around 8-9 degrees
 > > - Small = around 4 degrees